cfpb/pantheon-helpers/README.md

 a.validate_actions = {
   # we define validation handlers for our boulder docs
   boulder: {
-    # You must define a validation function for all
-    # valid actions, even if there is no validation logic.
-    # throw an error if the action is invalid
+    # throw an error if the action is invalid;
     bu: (event, actor, old_doc, new_doc) ->
       if old_doc.status != 'at bottom'
         throw {